Boston's spring flowers perfume the air as they burst into bloom in April.

 As you walk south, you'll pass other areas with tulips and more daffodils.
 Most spectacular, though, are the Chinese Gardens near South Station and Chinatown.
-Starting in about mid-May, peonies and rhododendrons fill this area with color and fragrance, and contrast wonderfully with the new pale-green bamboo shoots
+Starting in about mid-May, peonies and rhododendrons fill this area with color and fragrance, and contrast wonderfully with the new pale-green bamboo shoots.

-If you're visiting in late May or early June, the best place to begin your Greenway tour is not on the Greenway itself, but a few steps away at the Rose Kennedy Memorial Garden, located near the southwestern edge of Christopher Columbus Park just north of the Boston Marriott Long Wharf Hotel.
-Roses in this lovely oasis bloom from late May through frost, with especially spectacular flowers during June.
+If you're visiting in late May or early June, the best place to begin your Greenway tour is not on the Greenway itself, but a few steps away at the Rose Kennedy Memorial Garden, located near the southwestern edge of Columbus Park just north of the Boston Marriott Long Wharf Hotel.